mdheller/secure-xgboost/README.md

 ```

 # Quickstart
 We provide an example that mirrors a potential real life situation.
-The first example is for users who are working on the same machine as the enclave, i.e. they have access to the enclave host.
-All computation will happen on this one machine.
-The second example is for users who want to remotely start a XGBoost job, i.e. there's a distinction between the server (the machine running training) and the client (a machine to which the user has direct access, but on which no computation is actually happening).
+This is for users who want to remotely start a XGBoost job, i.e. there's a distinction between the server (the machine running training) and the client (a machine to which the user has direct access, but on which no computation is actually happening).

 ## Example 1